-05 Sep Sundown 2019: Not3s displays his live performing talents, Tinie Tempah previews new music + more festival highlights
+05 Sep Not3s displays his live performing talents, Tinie Tempah previews new music + more Sundown highlights

 Sundown 2019 – Before Not3s even came onto the main stage, the audience were chanting ‘we want Not3s’ over and over, setting the tone for what would follow; a chaotic and vibrant performance.
 Not3s kicked off with ‘Addison Lee’, followed by tracks like ‘YRF’, ’Butterflies’, ‘My Lover’ and the hugely catchy smash that is ‘Aladdin’.